A PROGRESSIVE CHURCH

 Reforming Faith to Reflect Jesus

 Phyllis Tickle described the church as going through a “once-every-500-years rummage sale.”
 Meaning that, every 500 years or so, we seem to have to re-think our faith–holding fast to what has stood the test of time, and letting go of what doesn’t.
 For this reason, the church abolished slavery, but now we have to face the racism and white supremacy that made slavery possible.
 And while the church and society treats women better than in ages past, much work needs to be done see full equality.
-In the same way, we feel called to reject policies harmful to LGBTQ+ people.
+In the same way, we feel called to reject policies harmful to LGBTQ people.
 We embrace our responsibility to participate in the progress the Spirit leads us into.
 Emily Swan and Ken Wilson wrote Solus Jesus: A Theology of Resistance to unpack how we understand the Spirit leading us through these times.

-Non-Partisan, Respecting Differences, Following Jesus, Opposing Fascism
+Non-Partisan, Respecting Differences, Following Jesus, Opposing Christian Nationalism

 We call on all—regardless of political philosophy—to work toward greater justice for the oppressed, in keeping with the vision of Jesus and the Hebrew prophets.
 We don’t tell people how to vote or turn church into a political rally, but we also believe faith means speaking up when elected officials scapegoat others, promote falsehoods, and appeal to our baser instincts.
 As followers of Jesus we are called to act on behalf of the most vulnerable—as a matter of faith.